Nanni Moretti

-Giovanni "Nanni" Moretti (/it/; born 19 August 1953) is an Italian film director, producer, screenwriter, and actor.
+Giovanni "Nanni" Moretti (/it/; born 19 August 1953) is an Italian filmmaker, actor and producer.
 He is most known for his Palme d'Or winner film The Son's Room (2001) and his Special Jury Prize winner film Sweet Dreams (1981).
 He is also the recipient of three David di Donatello Award for Best Film, for: Caro diario in 1994, The Son's Room in 2001, and The Caiman in 2006.

-Every film he directed since Caro diario has been shown at main competition of the Cannes Film Festival.
-In 2012 he served as the jury president of the festival's main competition.

 Early life

-Moretti was born in Bruneck, Italy to Roman parents who were both teachers.
+Moretti was born in Bruneck, Italy, to Roman parents who were both teachers.
 His father was the late epigraphist Luigi Moretti, a Greek teacher at Sapienza University of Rome.
 His brother is literary scholar Franco Moretti.